 Cutting the Mitten Pattern Pieces

-Next, let’s cut out our pattern pieces.
+The next step is to cut out our pattern pieces.
 For my fabric, I used a cozy sweatshirt fleece for the main fabric and a thin black cotton spandex for the cuffs and lining.
 I used a projector to cut out my pieces, but the pattern also includes print-at-home pieces and an A0 file.

 Make sure you mirror your upper front and lower front pieces so you have pieces for your left and right hands.
 You’ll end up with 4 back pieces (2 in main, 2 in lining), 4 upper front pieces (2 in main, 2 in lining), 4 lower front pieces (2 in main, 2 in lining), and two cuffs.
 Now, you’re ready to sew!